rplemos/COCaDA_speed/README.md

 Additionaly, as comparison for demonstrating the efficiency of our method, a Biopython-dependent script is also included (in the folder Biopython), containing the same restrictions and contact definitions.

-The contact types available for calculation are:
+The contact types available are:
   - Hydrophobic
   - Hydrogen Bond
   - Attractive